 The Peer Tutor Program at the Allard School of Law matches first-year students with upper-year student volunteers who provide guidance on study skills, learning strategies, and exam-writing strategies.
 Students will be matched with tutors according to their professors, their learning and study style, and their personality.
 This ensures both academic and personal compatibility for a positive learning experience.

 In addition to one-on-one guidance, peer tutors also provide valuable input for the academic success lectures presented by the law school.
 (Please see above).
-Please note that Peer Tutors cannot provide assistance with legal research & writing, public law or transnational assignments, nor can they provide tutoring during the December or April exam periods.
+Please note that Peer Tutors cannot provide assistance with Legal Research & Writing, Indigenous Settler Legal Relations, or Transnational Law assignments, nor can they provide tutoring during the December or April exam periods.

 Sign Up for Peer Tutoring

 The Peer Tutoring program operates from late September each academic year.
 An email will be sent to the first-year class when the program is open for matching.
-Students that are interested in being matched with a peer tutor should contact Kaila Mikkelsen.
-Students should indicate the name of their small group, their learning style and any academic concerns they may have.
+Students that are interested in being matched with a peer tutor should contact the Assistant Dean, Students.
+Students should indicate the name of their small group, their learning style, and any academic concerns they may have.

 Calleros, Charles R. Law School Exams: Preparing and Writing to Win.
 New York: Aspen Publishers, 2007.